jfroelich/rss-reader/src/operations/rdr-export.md

-`rdr_export` creates an opml document object as a blob.
+`rdr_export_opml` creates an opml document object as a blob.
 The function is async.

 ### Thrown errors